srjefers/spark-workshop/AGENDA.md

 ## Requirements

 * Training classes are best for groups up to 8 participants.
-* Experience of software development using modern programming language (Scala, Java, Python, Ruby) is recommended.
+* Experience in software development using modern programming language (Scala, Java, Python, Ruby) is recommended.
 The workshop introduces Scala only enough to develop Spark applications using Scala API.
 * Participants have decent computers, preferably with Linux or Mac OS operating systems
   * [There are issues with running Spark on Windows](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/content/spark-tips-and-tricks-running-spark-windows.html) (mostly with Spark SQL / Hive).
 * Participants have to download the following packages to their computers before the class: